vacri/pendulous-puppet/README.md

 pendulous-puppet
 ================

+__NOTE__ Currently this is in a heavily broken state, because I was tired of debugging Puppet and wanted to get on with things.
+It will be returned to.

 The Cloudatcost servers aren't very backupabble - no snapshotting and no access to the image.
 If you bork the install and/or lock yourself out, there is no recourse.
 So config management is critical.

 This repo is a masterless puppet to make my pendulous.equipment in the cloud work.
 It assumes starting from the Debian 7 base.

 __NOTE__ A cloudatcost 'reimage' assigns you a new static IP address and initial password.
 The IP address is not obtainable through DHCP - so if you've reimaged, you will have to change the existing network intefaces listed in this archive.

 ## Provisioning process